roman-milk/roman-milk.github.io/tessa.md

+===

- ****** Tessa Ch.
-02 ****** byJust_Plain_Bob© She looked like a whore getting ready to go stand on her corner.
+She looked like a whore getting ready to go stand on her corner.
 The only thing that kept you from automatically thinking 'cheap slut' was her relatively innocent looking face.
 I took one look at Tessa in a short skirt and an almost see thru low cut blouse and I was instantly iron bar hard.
 I gave a low whistle and said:

  "You go out looking like that and you don't get fucked within a block of this place?"